watem-sedem/watem-sedem/docs/watem-sedem.rst

 for  Water and Tillage erosion model (Van Oost et al., 2000) and SEDEM is the abbreviation of Sediment Delivery Model (Van Rompaey et al., 2001).

-In WaTEM-SEDEM the mean annual soil erosion rate *E* and transport capacity *TC* are calculated for every pixel in the model domain.
+In WaTEM-SEDEM the mean annual soil erosion rate *E* (see :ref:`here <RULSE>`) and transport capacity *TC* (see :ref:`here <TC>`) are calculated for every pixel in the model  domain.
 Next, the model iterates over all pixels according to the order determined by the routing algorithm.
 During the iteration, the outgoing  sediment for every pixel is calculated by comparing the the total available  sediment in the cell (incoming sediment + *E*) with the transport capacity.

 Two cases exist:
  - The total available sediment in a cell is lower than *TC*: the resulting